 During the same period, 440 of the 4251 trucks managed by Ryder Integrated Logistics were taken out of service following an inspection.
-This represents 10.4 percent of the total number of vehicles in the fleet.
+This statistic represents 10.4 percent of the total number of vehicles in the fleet.
 However, this number is approximately half of the 20.72 percent national average of all trucks removed from the roadways.

-In addition, DOT inspectors also removed 118 of the 6908 drivers working for Ryder Integrated Logistics, or 1.7 percent of all their truckers.
+Also, DOT inspectors also removed 118 of the 6908 drivers working for Ryder Integrated Logistics, or 1.7 percent of all their truckers.
 This number is far less than the 5.51 percent average across the nation of drivers removed from their duties after inspection.

 Possible Causes of Ryder Truck Crashes

-Other factors often involved in serious truck accidents include driving while impaired (alcohol and/or drugs), mechanical failure due to defective parts (worn tires, failing brake pads), excessive speed, improper cargo loading, shifting cargo during transport, overweight vehicles and reckless driving.
+Other factors often involved in serious truck accidents include driving while impaired (alcohol and drugs), mechanical failure due to defective parts (worn tires, failing brake pads), excessive speed, improper cargo loading, shifting cargo during transport, overweight vehicles and reckless driving.

 Serious Injuries Sustained By People In Semi-Truck Crashes